xp-forge/xp-maven-plugin/README.md

 Running XP code
 ---------------

-If you have the need to run an XP class (like w/ xp f.q.c.n or xp -e "code"), then you can use the "xp" goal):
+If you have the need to run an XP class (like w/ xp f.q.c.n or xp -e "code"), then you can use the "xp:run-fork" goal):

 ```xml
 <build>